 Red Maple Trees

 Even relatively consistent cultivars such as Red Sunset maple trees, however, are at the mercy of the weather.
 The intensity of fall foliage color can be lessened due to extreme summer heat and drought.
 And you are not even out of the woods once fall arrives.
 Optimum fall foliage is dependent upon sunny days and crisp nights at the beginning of the autumn season.

 Sugar Maple Trees

-Sugar maple trees (Acer saccharum) should be grown in zones 3-8, in an area of your yard that is well-drained and gets full to partial sun.
+Sugar maple trees (Acer saccharum) should be grown in zones 3 to 8, in an area of your yard that is well-drained and gets full to partial sun.
 Famous as the source of "maple syrup," sugar maple trees can reach 80 feet or more in height, with a spread of up to 60 feet.
 Sugar maples have a fall foliage color range from yellow to orange to red.
 Again, fall foliage color will vary from year to year and place to place, depending on many factors.

 Silver and Norway Maple Trees

 Norway maple trees (Acer platanoides) adapt well to many soil types and environmental conditions.
 In fact, they adapt too well, as they have become an invasive plant in North America.
-For this reason, you might want to substitute that Norway maple with sugar maple trees or red maple trees, which, in my opinion, boast superior beauty.
+For this reason, you might want to substitute that Norway maple with sugar maple trees or red maple trees, which boast superior beauty anyway.

 A reason for the widespread use of Norway maples as shade trees in urban areas across the U.S. is that they tolerate pollution better than many trees.
-Fall foliage color is yellow.
-Zones 3-7.
-It reaches an approximate size of 50 feet x 50 feet.
+Fall foliage color is yellow and it reaches an approximate size of 50 feet high and 50 feet wide.
 Norway maples do best in full sun and well-drained soil.